Why Talking With Babies Matters

-Every baby deserves a healthy start and every adult can help.
-Make a difference in the lives of all babies and children in your community by learning the connection between parents talking with their baby and their child’s early brain development.
+Make a difference in the lives of all babies and children in your facility by learning the connection between a parent's talking with their baby and their child's early brain development.
 Cox Campus has partnered with Grady Hospital in Atlanta to embed language nutrition coaching into their standard of care for a healthy delivery.
 Now, your hospital can too.
 Use the Cox Campus Integration Guide to equip your staff with the skills needed to ensure every baby leaves the hospital in the arms of a family prepared to deliver language nutrition.
 (See recommended articles below.)

 Learning that their baby may have a hearing impairment can be difficult news for families to receive.
 It is critical that practitioners know how to give accurate hearing screenings, share results with families, and ensure parents follow appropriate next steps as quickly as possible.